graezykev/normalise-your-git-commit-and-push/steps.md

 - Perform both linting and testing in commits and pushes.
 - Add other commands or scripts to your Git commit/push hooks, such as sending an IM message or an email to notify your teammates of your changes.
 - Use your imagination to customize the workflow as you see fit.

+**Last but not least, any suggestions, corrections, questions, or disagreements will be greatly appreciated.**